PowerClerk Support Center

 Supported Message Versions

-When configuring Standard Web Adapters properties, there are two types of Message Versions to choose from, Fields only, and Fields and Project Information.
+When configuring Web Connector properties, there are two types of Message Versions to choose from, Fields only, and Fields and Project Information.

 Message Format 1: Fields and Project Information

-With this option, all input fields of your Standard Web adapter configuration are present within the Fields node, and the project meta data can be found in the Project Information node.
+With this option, all input fields of your Web Connector configuration are present within the Fields node, and the project meta data can be found in the Project Information node.
 The project information node contains the following fields: ProjectNumber, ProjectPublicId, ProjectStatus, and ProjectStatusTimestamp.

 Message Version